 On the internet, there are places which proudly post recipes for pet parrots that contain excessive and unhealthy amount of grains, pasta and beans.
 They are simply casseroles of carbs with little else to offer.
 Please avoid them and feed your bird in the manner we know is working for captive parrots.

 To round out the diet, our parrots should be given a high quality pellet.
 Pellets on their own are not an adequate diet.
 They are only PART of the diet, but an essential part.
 They are there to fill in nutritional gaps making them especially important for picky eaters.

-Our pellet brand, Feed Your Flock, has the most impressive list of ingredients of any brand available and are minimally processed to keep their nutritional quality intact.
+Our pellet brand has the most impressive list of ingredients of any brand available and are minimally processed to keep their nutritional quality intact.

 There is a gentle balance to the parrot diet, not too little - not too much.
 If you feed all the foods that are parrot appropriate in moderation, the diet will be complete and your bird will be healthy.
 Nothing feels better than your vet telling you what a great job you are doing!

-If you are feeling insecure about how to feed your bird, please check out Cooking with Parrots, our popular cookbook set in which you will find everything you should know about parrot health and nutrition.
+If you are feeling insecure about how to feed your bird, please check out Natural Feeding System: Cooking For Parrots, our popular cookbook set in which you will find everything you should know about parrot health and nutrition.
 The main diet we feature, intended for everyday use, is perfectly balanced to cover all your bird’s nutritional needs.

 For more resources on this topic please check out the following:

 - The role carbohydrates play in the parrot diet

 - The truth about oxalic acid in the parrot diet